MurtazaNaiyar/AgenticAi/README.md

-# AgenticAi
+# AgenticAI
-All about Ai Agents
+All about Agentic AI